jungsohn/geoBTS/docs/source/index.rst

 **🔎 About this site**

-🔐 Selected tools require authentication for secure access.
+🔐 Selected tools require authentication for secure access,

-This site is intended for **educational and engineering purposes**.
+but access is provided for free and non-commercial use.

-All content is **technical and non-commercial**, and maintained for the benefit of the geotechnical community.
+🛠️ All content is technical in nature and maintained for the benefit of the geotechnical community.

-For questions or access requests, please contact: `Dr.Sohn <mailto:jung.jungrak.sohn@gmail.com>`_
+📬 For questions or access requests, please contact: `Dr.Sohn <mailto:jung.jungrak.sohn@gmail.com>`_